-(J) Journal Entry Approval - Journal entries are not approved by an independent person.
+(M) Journal Entries - One of three journal entries observed was not reviewed and approved by an independent person.

-Recommendation - Journal entries should be approved by an independent person and evidence of the approval should be documented by the signature or initials of the approver and the date of the approval.
+Recommendation - An independent person should review and approve all journal entries.
+The review should be documented by the signature or initials of the reviewer and the date of the review.